Procrastination test

 The Crisis-Maker

-Crisis-makers claim they work best under pressure.
-They deliberately wait until the last minute, believing the adrenaline rush of a deadline enhances their performance.
-While they may occasionally produce decent work this way, the chronic stress takes a toll on their health and relationships.
+Crisis-makers say they do their best work under pressure.
+They hold off until the last possible moment, trusting that the rush of a deadline sharpens their performance.
+They may pull it off now and then, but the constant pressure tends to wear on their health and relationships.

 The Overdoer

-Overdoers take on too many commitments and struggle to prioritize.
-They have difficulty saying no and end up overwhelmed by the sheer volume of tasks.
-Their procrastination is not about avoidance but about being paralyzed by having too many things competing for their attention.
+Overdoers take on too much and struggle to prioritize.
+Saying no is hard for them, so they end up buried under the sheer volume of tasks.
+Their procrastination isn't really about avoidance, it's about feeling frozen when too many things are competing for attention at once.

 The Science Behind Procrastination